On this page:

 the overhead auxiliary start switch will power the solenoid from the coach batteries

-once again connecting all three batteries in parallel and enabling the starter
+once again connecting all three batteries in parallel,

 Even with a vehicle battery that does not

 have enough charge to run the starter, the solenoid might still be heard clicking